 Whatever your needs on your property, you can have them met with prefab metal buildings.
 Check out all the options available right here.

 Prefab building kits are great as standard residential homes, but there’s also the opportunity to get a lot more creative with them.
-One trend that has caught a lot of attention recently is the prefab barndominium structure.
+Much like log cabin kits in the north, one trend that has caught a lot of attention recently is the prefab barndominium structure.
 These kits are built using a traditional prefab metal barn frame and design scheme but are meant to be lived in like residential homes.
 You combine the space and roominess of a barn with all the comforts of a customized, open floor plan home.